 Availability and use of cash

 Norges Bank is Norway’s central bank, and shall promote economic stability and manage assets on behalf of society.
 Norges Bank monitors the stability of the financial system, and provides assessments of the financial stability outlook in public reports several times a year.
 It provides quarterly advice to the Ministry of Finance on the level of the countercyclical capital buffer requirement.
-The buffer requirement is currently 2 percent.
-In December 2018, Norges Bank advised that the requirement should be increased to 2.5 percent effective from 31 December 2019.
-The advice was given to, and adhered to, by the Ministry in December 2018.
 Norges Bank shall contribute to robust and efficient payment systems, and settles payments between banks in Norway.
 The central bank provides loans to banks and central counterparties, issues banknotes and coins, supplies banks with cash, and supervises the interbank systems.
 Norges Bank also manages the foreign exchange reserves.

-Norges Bank is charged with the operational implementation of monetary policy pursuant to guidelines laid down in a regulation from the Government.
-A new regulation was enacted last year in replacement of the regulation from 2001.
-The regulation stipulates that the operational target of monetary policy shall be an annual consumer price inflation of close to 2 percent over time.
+Norges Bank is charged with the operational implementation of monetary policy pursuant to guidelines laid down in a Regulation on Monetary Policy.
+The Regulation stipulates that the operational target of monetary policy shall be an annual consumer price inflation of close to 2 percent over time.
 The inflation targeting shall be forward-looking and flexible so that it can contribute to high and stable output and employment, and to counteract the build-up of financial imbalances.

 The Ministry of Finance performs an annual assessment of Norges Bank’s monetary policy conduct.
-The Ministry is of the view that monetary policy conduct was sound in 2018.
-There is broad confidence in monetary policy among markets participants, academia and the general public.
+The Ministry is of the view that monetary policy conduct was sound in 2019.
+In the Ministry’s view, there is broad confidence in monetary policy among markets participants, academia and the general public.

-Norges Bank is also charged with managing the Government Pension Fund Global (GPFG) on behalf of the State pursuant to provisions laid down by the Ministry of Finance.
-The management of the GPFG, including management performance and performance assessment, is addressed in Report to the Storting No. 20 (2018–2019) The Government Pension Fund 2019.
+Norges Bank also manages the Government Pension Fund Global (GPFG) on behalf of the State pursuant to provisions laid down by the Ministry of Finance.
+The management of the GPFG, including management performance and performance assessment, is addressed in a separate report.

 Finanstilsynet is the financial supervisory authority of Norway, and oversees financial undertakings’ compliance with legislation and regulations.
 Finanstilsynet regularly conducts analyses of financial industry developments and economic conditions, nationally and internationally.
 One of the key objectives of Finanstilsynet is to promote financial stability, and its activities are focused on both the risk faced by financial undertakings as the result of macroeconomic developments, and the risk to the financial system and the economy that may be generated by financial undertakings as a whole.

-In 2018, Finanstilsynet continued to refine models used to assess developments in the Norwegian economy and for stress testing of banks.
-Finanstilsynet conducted stress tests of 19 Norwegian banking groups and close to 90 smaller Norwegian banks.
-In addition, six consumer loan banks were stress tested, and the liquidity of seven Norwegian banks was also stress tested.
+In 2019, Finanstilsynet continued to refine models used to assess developments in the Norwegian economy and for stress testing of banks.
+Finanstilsynet conducted stress tests of 20 Norwegian banking groups and close to 90 smaller Norwegian banks.
+In addition, eight consumer loan banks were stress tested.
 Finanstilsynet participates in the European System of Financial Supervision, and works in close collaboration with other national supervisory authorities.

 Finanstilsynet continually conducts document-based supervision on the basis of reporting from undertakings, and this forms the starting point, along with the monitoring of markets and the Norwegian economy, for a risk-based selection of undertakings for on-site inspection.
 On-site inspection is important in order to identify problems, and to establish close dialogue with senior managers and directors at an early stage, thus enabling necessary measures to be implemented in an effective manner.
-In 2018, Finanstilsynet carried out a total of 21 on-site inspections with banks, mortgage companies and finance companies, in addition to conducting document-based follow-up of the offshore engagements of five banks.
-It also carried out four on-site inspections relating to follow-up of internal ratings-based (IRB) approvals and five on-site inspections relating to ICT infrastructure, disaster solutions and contingency planning.
-Moreover, it carried out 17 special inspections relating to ICT, and 10 on-site inspections with insurance companies and pension funds.
-Finanstilsynet carried out a number of inspections in other areas, such as securities trading, accounting and auditing, real estate business and debt collection.
+In 2019, Finanstilsynet carried out a total of 24 on-site inspections with banks, mortgage companies and finance companies.
+It also carried out nine on-site inspections with follow-up of IRB approvals and five on-site inspections of ICT infrastructure, disaster solutions and contingency planning.
+Moreover, it carried out 23 special inspections relating to ICT, and 12 on-site inspections with insurance companies and pension funds.
+Finanstilsynet carried out a number of inspections in other fields, such as securities trading, accounting and auditing, as well as estate agency and debt collection

 Folketrygdfondet is a special legislation company wholly owned by the Norwegian state through the Ministry of Finance.
 Folketrygdfondet manages the Government Pension Fund Norway (GPFN) pursuant to specific management provisions laid down by the Ministry of Finance.
 The asset management objective is to maximise the return over time, measured in Norwegian kroner and net of costs.
-The market value of the GPFN was NOK 239.2 billion as at yearend 2018.
-The return on the Fund was -0.4 percent in 2018, which is 0.8 percentage points more than the return on the benchmark index defined by the Ministry.
-The management of the GPFN, including the fund’s performance and performance assessments, is addressed in Report No. 20 (2018–2019) to the Storting; The Government Pension Fund 2019.
+The market value of the GPFN was NOK 268.7 billion as at yearend 2019.
+The return on the Fund was 12.4 percent in 2019, which is 0.4 percentage points more than the return on the benchmark index defined by the Ministry.
+Every spring, the Ministry publishes a separate report on the management of the Government Pension Fund in the previous year, including Folketrygdfondet’s management of the GPFN.
+The Ministry of Finance has against the background of the current coronavirus pandemic decided to defer the publication of the report The Government Pension Fund 2020.

 The International Monetary Fund (IMF) is charged with promoting international monetary corporation, strengthening financial stability globally and regionally, and facilitating international trade.
-IMF lending has increased steeply since last year’s financial markets report.
-This is predominantly caused by the loan agreement the IMF has concluded with Argentina.
-As at the end of February, a total of 18 countries had agreements with the IMF under the general lending arrangements.
-The volume of new loan agreements under the concessional arrangements for low-income countries has been reduced since the end of the last financial year.
+By the end of February, a total of 18 countries had agreements with the IMF under the institution’s general lending arrangements and 39 countries had agreements under the concessional arrangements reserved for low-income countries.

-Norway is placing a total of SDR 11.7 billion (equivalent to just under NOK 140 billion) at the disposal of the general lending arrangements of the IMF.
+Norway is currently placing a total of SDR 11.7 billion (equivalent to above NOK 150 billion at the 29 February exchange rate) at the disposal of the general lending arrangements of the IMF.
 SDR 3.75 billion of this are quota resources which Norway is obliged to contribute.
-SDR 1.97 billion are made available through the multilateral borrowing arrangement of the IMF (the NAB arrangement) and SDR 6 billion are made available under a bilateral loan agreement.
-These contributions are voluntary, and the agreements will expire in 2022 and 2020, respectively.
-Norway also contributes voluntary resources to fund the special lending arrangements for low-income countries.
-Loans to the IMF are made through reinvestment of the Norges Bank foreign exchange reserve.
+An additional SDR 1.97 billion are made available through the multilateral borrowing arrangement of the IMF (NAB) and SDR 6 billion are made available under a bilateral loan agreement.
+Participation in NAB and bilateral loans is voluntary, and the current agreements expire in 2022 and 2020, respectively.
+Norway also contributes resources to the special arrangements for low-income countries.
+Loans to the IMF are made through reinvestment of the Norges Bank foreign exchange reserves.

-The financial market regulation predominantly takes the form of laws and regulations.
+The financial market regulation predominantly takes the form of legislation and regulations.
 The Ministry of Finance submits legislative proposals to the Storting, and adopts more detailed rules in regulations.
 The Ministry also grants licences for the establishment or reorganisation of financial undertakings, and stipulates conditions for such licences.
-An overview of the most important regulatory amendments in 2018 is provided in chapter 9.
-Said chapter also includes a discussion of licences granted in 2018.
+An overview of the most important regulatory amendments in 2019 is provided in chapter 9.
+The chapter also includes a discussion of licences granted in 2019.